Home Corporate Hackathon Guide Measuring Hackathon Success

 Commercialisation

-The 9-metric hackathon scorecard is not a stand-alone instrument.
-It is a special case of the Opportunity Creation Funnel described in Chapter 9 of Innovation Mode 2.0 — the same funnel used to measure the entire corporate innovation function.
-The hackathon's six conversion stages are a sub-pipeline of the company's overall innovation pipeline.
-The Corporate Hackathon Guide walks through how the hackathon framework sits inside that broader innovation system.
-This connection matters for two reasons.
+The 9-criteria hackathon measurement framework is not a standalone instrument.
+It is a special case of the broader Opportunity Creation Funnel — the same funnel used to measure the entire corporate innovation function.
+The hackathon's six conversion stages are a sub-pipeline of the company's overall innovation pipeline — as outlined in the hackathon measurement overview.

 First, the metrics should aggregate.
 When the hackathon's actionable opportunities become product features or patent applications, they should also appear in the company's broader innovation portfolio measurement — tagged as coming from the specific hackathon.
-Innovation Mode 2.0 describes this tagging pattern for Design Sprint outputs in §4.13; the same logic applies to hackathon outputs.
-Without it, hackathons disconnect from the broader innovation tracking system and the ideas tend to vanish from view within six months.
+Without this tagging, hackathons disconnect from the broader innovation tracking system and the ideas tend to vanish from view within six months.

-Second, the patterns generalize.
+Second, the patterns generalise.
 If your hackathon shows a 20% conversion from opportunities to actionable, but your overall innovation funnel converts at 5%, your hackathon is over-producing relative to the company's downstream capacity.
-The conversation isn't about how good the hackathon was.
-It's about whether the company can absorb what hackathons produce.
+The conversation is not about how good the hackathon was.
+It is about whether the company can absorb what hackathons produce.

 The implication is practical.
 If your organisation runs hackathons annually, manual measurement works — barely.
-If you want to run hackathons quarterly, or build them into the regular cadence of the innovation function, you need the Innovation Portal capability described in §4.13 of Innovation Mode 2.0 — the AI-powered platform that unifies the company's innovation resources, sits on top of the Innovation Graph as its knowledge base, and brings together the full set of innovation capabilities into a single point of reference.
+If you want to run hackathons quarterly, or build them into the regular cadence of the innovation function, you need the Innovation Portal — the AI-powered platform that unifies the company's innovation resources and brings together the full set of innovation capabilities into a single point of reference.
 The framework presented here is the methodology.
 The Portal is what makes it operate at scale.

-Five patterns recur across organisations attempting hackathon measurement for the first time.
+Four patterns recur across organisations attempting hackathon measurement for the first time.
 Each is recoverable, but each costs a generation of hackathons before the lesson sticks.
-Recognize them upfront.
+Recognise them upfront.

 01